Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Keep that in mind as you consider the following important features.

-Female snowshoer crossing a flat valley using trekking poles
+Female snowshoer crossing a flat snow covered valley surrounded by snowy mountains while using trekking poles

 bindings